Three Smart Ways To Liquidate Surplus Inventory

 Before we get into how to conduct a sale, we need to tell you this: There are various techniques to controlling the inventory.
 These can be broadly classified into modern and traditional techniques.
 While all of them play a vital role in inventory management, when it comes to surplus inventory management, the selective inventory control technique of ABC analysis triumphs.
 It may be defined as a technique where inventories are analyzed with respect to their value so that costly items are given greater attention and care by the management.

-The basic purpose of ABC Analysis is to provide a basis for material management processes and help decide how the stock is to be managed.
+The basic purpose of ABC Analysis in inventory management is to provide a basis for material management processes and help decide how the stock is to be managed.
 The inventory items are first classified, then their total cost is ascertained, thereafter ranking is done followed by the computation of ratio or percentages.
 Then finally the A, B and C categories are determined and given weightage based on their

 You can use this method to understand your products better and conduct different kinds of sales to liquidate your surplus inventory.
 However, we recommend not having too many sales in one go so as to maintain people’s interest.
 Some of the sales you can hold include stock clearance sales, flash sales, and seasonal sales.